multitudes/42-C-for-Embedded-systems/README.md

 #define dPS struct s ∗
 typedef struct s ∗ tPS ;
 ```
-The intent in both cases is to dene dPS and tPS to be pointers to structure s.
+The intent in both cases is to define dPS and tPS to be pointers to structure s.
 Which method (if any) is preferred and why?

 # Obfuscated syntax